Lantah/laboratory/README.md

 # laboratory

-The Stellar Laboratory is a suite of tools to help one learn about exploring the Stellar network.
+The Lantah Laboratory is a suite of tools to help one learn about exploring the Lantah network.
 See it in action:
 [https://laboratory.stellar.org/](https://laboratory.stellar.org/).

 ## Developing